microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaServiceAppRoleAssignment.md

                 2bbbbbb2-3cc3-4dd4-5ee5-6ffffffffff6 00000000-0000-0000-0000-000000000000 3/12/2024 11:05:29 AM Box                  aaaaaaaa-bbbb-cccc-1111-222222222222
 ```

 This example demonstrates how to assign an app role to another service principal in Microsoft Entra ID.
+You can use the command `Get-EntraBetaServicePrincipal` to get a service principal Id.

 - `-ObjectId` parameter specifies the ObjectId of a client service principal to which you're assigning the app role.
 - `-ResourceId`parameter specifies the ObjectId of the resource service principal.